kkinnear/zprint/README.md

 * The file `$HOME/.zprintrc` or if that file does not exist, the  file `$HOME/.zprint.edn` for an options map in EDN format.
-* If the file found above has `:search-config?` true, it will look in the current directory for a file `.zprintrc` and if it doesn't find one, it will look for `.zprint.edn`.l  If it doesn't find either of them, it will look in the parent of the current directory for the same two files,
+* If the file found above or the options map on the command line has `:search-config?` true, it will look in the current directory for a file `.zprintrc` and if it doesn't find one, it will look for `.zprint.edn`.l  If it doesn't find either of them, it will look in the parent of the current directory for the same two files,